Microsoft ends support for Internet Explorer on June 16, 2022.

 Amount of paper used by 2025

 Promoting DX for business operations aims to increase work efficiency as well as implement initiatives for addressing environmental issues.
 The NTT Group is ramping up measures aimed at reducing the use of paper, such as charging for printed documents and changing invoices from envelopes to postal cards.
-In fiscal 2021, paper usage has been reduced by around 76% compared to fiscal 2008 levels.
-We also aim to completely phase out paper, including that used for bills and order processing documents, by fiscal 2025 together.
+In 2022, we achieved a reduction of approx. 79% compared to fiscal 2008.
+In fiscal 2023, we aim to reach a reduction of approx. 90% compared to fiscal 2008 levels by further advancing digitalization, coupled with the release of a shared Group IT system (billing).
+By fiscal 2025, we will achieve essentially zero use of paper including bills and order forms.

 We established a closed loop recycling system in 1999 to collect old telephone directories and recycle them to produce new ones.